adobe/adobe-sensei-ai-functions/module9.md

 ---
 layout: module
-title: Exercise 5&#58; Sensei Auto Tag + AEM Update Tags
+title: Exercise 5&#58; Adobe Sensei Auto Tag + AEM Update Tags
 ---

 ## Overview
-In this exercise you will add the Sensei Auto Tag function to auto tag an image followed by the AEM Update Tags action to update the tags for the image in AEM.
+In this exercise you will add the **Adobe Sensei Auto Tag** function to auto tag an image followed by the AEM Update Tags action to update the tags for the image in AEM.

 ## Steps
 1. In Visual Studio Code, open the `exercises/exercise-5/composition.js` file.